fleetdm/fleet/tools/fleetctl-npm/README.md

 From the command line, install `fleetctl` with `npm install -g fleetctl`.

+See the [fleetctl documentation](https://fleetdm.com/guides/fleetctl#additional-dependencies) for additional requirements for using `fleetctl package` and `fleetctl preview`.

 ## Usage

-See the [fleetctl documentation](https://fleetdm.com/docs/using-fleet/fleetctl-cli) or `fleetctl --help` for usage instructions.
+See the [fleetctl documentation](https://fleetdm.com/guides/fleetctl) or `fleetctl --help` for usage instructions.